The tell us once service

 Please note that Tell Us Once does not notify any commercial organisations of the death and cannot arrange for redirection of post or suppression of direct mail.

-Call Bereavement Advice Centre on 0800 634 9494 if you would like us to arrange direct mail suppression for you (i.e. advertising 'junk' mail).
+If you would like us to arrange direct mail suppression for you (i.e. advertising 'junk' mail) call us.